Elaine Bradley: Career

-Bradley has filled in as a drummer for The 8G Band for a couple weeks on Late Night with Seth Meyers in 2016 and 2017.
+Bradley has filled in as a drummer for The 8G Band for two weeks on Late Night with Seth Meyers in 2016 and 2017.

 Equipment

 Bradley plays Gretsch USA Custom drums in Neon Trees and Gretsch Renown in Noble Bodies.
 She uses a Gretsch chrome over brass Brooklyn snare and Zildjian cymbals.
 Her drum heads are Evans.
 She uses Vic Firth 5A drumsticks.
 She plays two floor toms in Neon Trees and one in Noble Bodies.